 If you do decide to make the time literally readable, you are not permitted to use conventional numerals (Roman, Arabic, Chinese etc.)!
 Instead, you would have to use countable graphic elements, or a display of numeric bit patterns, or some kind of tally system, or some other system that you devise.

 Try to devise a novel graphic concept, e.g. not just a clock face without numbers!
-Feel free to experiment with any of the graphical tools at your disposal, including color, shape, transparency, etc. Reactivity to the cursor is optional.
+Feel free to experiment with any of the graphical tools at your disposal, including color, shape, transformations, etc. Reactivity to the mouse cursor is not necessary.
 Naturally, you’ll need to use p5’s hour(), minute(), second() functions, and possibly the millis() functions, but you’re also welcome to use day() and month() for a calendar-sensitive clock.

 The goal of this assignment is to give you practice in using code to control visual design over time.
 Sometimes this is called animation, but the practical demands of producing a “day-long animation” illustrate the necessity of using code to achieve this.